From Solopreneur to Startup: Building Your Support Team on a Budget

 Let’s explore how you can move from a solopreneur to a startup on a budget below.

-Transitioning from a one-man show to a growing startup won’t happen in just a snap of a finger.
+Transitioning from solopreneur to startup requires 5 specific steps, mindset, systems, automation, delegation, and consistent communication.
 It’ll require a solid structure, a reliable support team like a virtual assistant for solopreneurs, and a change in mindset.

 Here’s how to get started: